How to Get PR in Australia for Indian Students?

 Check details on these factors in the next sections of this article.

 Many international students apply for permanent residency in Australia after completing their graduation.
 To do so, they must 'express interest' through the Department of Immigration and Border Protection’s SkillSelect migration program.
 It is an online service by the Australian government through which students can apply for a skilled visa by submitting an Expression of Interest (EOI).
-For this, candidates need to provide their personal details, work experience information, a nominated occupation and English Language proficiency details.
+Candidates must provide their details, work experience information, a nominated occupation and English Language proficiency details.
 Apart from this, they also need to provide details of skills assessment related to the nominated occupations.

 Types of PR Visa in Australia for Indian Students

 With the thriving Australian economy, graduates look for job opportunities soon after completing their studies.
-For working in Australia as a permanent resident (PR), candidates can choose various pathways leading to Australian permanent residency status.
-The three most common Australia visa options for getting a PR status in Australia post-study work visas, employer nomination schemes, and skilled migration.
+To work in Australia as a permanent resident (PR), candidates can choose various pathways leading to Australian permanent residency status.
+The three most common Australian visa options for getting a PR status in Australia are post-study work visas, employer nomination schemes, and skilled migration.

 Post-Study Work Visa (Subclass 485)

-The Post Study Work Visa is a two-year visa which allows students to work without any restrictions.
-Candidates who have completed a two years full-time study program usually a bachelor's or a master's are eligible to apply for this visa.
-However, after completing their studies, many students realise that they are not eligible for permanent residence.
+The Post Study Work Visa is a two-year visa allowing students to work without restrictions.
+Candidates who have completed a two years full-time study program, usually a bachelor's or a master's, are eligible to apply for this visa.
+However, after completing their studies, many students realise they are not eligible for permanent residence.
 Either they don't have an employer as a sponsor or they don't have enough points for skilled migration.
-So, the post-study work visa in Australia is used to meet the Australia PR requirements but doesn't ensure one.
+So, the post-study work visa in Australia is used to meet the Australian PR requirements but doesn't ensure one.

 Skilled Independent Visa (Subclass 189 Visa)

-This is a popular choice among international students, offering points-based selection based on their age (18 to 49), English proficiency, skills, and other educational qualifications.
+This is a popular choice among international students, offering points-based selection based on age (18 to 49), English proficiency, skills, and other educational qualifications.
 No sponsorship from an employer, family member or state nomination is required to obtain this visa.
-However, the applicants need to score a minimum of 65 points on the point assessment.
+However, applicants must score at least 65 points on the point assessment.
 You can also use the Australia PR points calculator to determine your scores before applying for this visa.
 The Skilled Independent visa (subclass 189) visa allows candidates to work and live in Australia as a permanent resident.

 Skilled Work Regional (Provisional) Visa (Subclass 491 Visa)